Rukiyav/india-s-covid-19-data-analysis/README.md

 ---------------

 1. Clone the repository in your local machine
+2. Open Anaconda Prompt in the project location
+3. Type command `ipython notebook covid -19 india-checkpoint`
-2. Open the Jupyter notebook file in your
+4. It will open the notebook in the default browser
+5. Once the code is loaded, From "Cell -> Run All"
+6. Then after couple of seconds your code will be executed and will give the desired result.

 Data is processed using pandas and numpy , data visulation is done by using seaborn Data is read by using pandas